 This course is to provide students with an understanding of computer-based information systems and technologies.
 Topics include computing concepts and terminology, hardware and software, computer security, networking, database, and the Internet.
 Three hours of lecture per week.
-Fall or Spring.
+Prerequisite: none (Fall, Spring)